th3cyb3rc0p/YourNextBugTip/RECON/Shodan.md

 1. Use Academic Email (Infinite Search + more) *[tweet by @Shodan](https://twitter.com/shodanhq/status/1036715482664054785)*
 2. Understanding Mindset for using shodan is IMPORTANT
 MUST READ *[Using Shodan Better Way! :)](https://medium.com/bugbountywriteup/using-shodan-better-way-b40f330e45f6) by [Rudra Pratap](https://twitter.com/0xrudrapratap)*
+3. Using Shodan's Extention, which will show open ports of every site you visit

+### How POWERFUL is Shodan?
+Read these articles